 - IV contrast manufacturers indicate mothers should not breastfeed their babies for 24-48 hours after contrast material is given.
 However, the most recent American College of Radiology (ACR) Manual on Contrast Media reports that studies show the amount of contrast absorbed by the infant during breastfeeding is extremely low.
 For further information please consult the ACR Manual on Contrast Media and its references.

-What are the limitations of MRI of the Head?
+What are the limitations of a head MRI?

 High-quality images depend on your ability to remain perfectly still and follow breath-holding instructions while the images are being recorded.
 If you are anxious, confused or in severe pain, you may find it difficult to lie still during imaging.